kvr000/zbynek-java-exp/message-exp/pubsub-exp/pubsub-redis-exp/README.md

 ### Results

-JedisWorkPoolPublishReceiveBenchmark (based on BatchWorkExecutor from dryuf-concurrent) is the fastest with 139934 msg/s, JedisPooled and single item JedisPool based solutions are 9% slower at 128777 msg/s.
+LettucePublishReceiveBenchmar is the fastest with 159000 msg/s, JedisPool client based on BatchWorkExecutor from dryuf-concurrent did 58000 msg/s, JedisPooled was only at 7% of top performance at 10500 msg/s.

-Data measured on 4-CPU Graviton-3 c7g.xlarge AWS EC2 instance, All Publisher, Redis and 10 other Subscribers running remotely.
+Data measured on 4-CPU Graviton-3 c7g.xlarge AWS EC2 instance, All Publisher, Redis and 100 other Subscribers running remotely on different instances.

 <!--- benchmark:table:publishreceive:order=lettuce-publish&compare=lettuce-publish: --->